-Franziska joined the company in 2004 and became an Associate in 2019.
+Franziska joined the company in 2004 and became a Senior Associate in 2020.
 She has played a key role in the growth and success of our Berlin office and has extensive experience in luxury retail – delivering projects for some of Hyphen’s most influential clients, in locations all around the world.

 “Less but better” – Dieter Rams